Skip to main content

 Building Netdata

 Once the source tree has been prepared, Netdata is ready to be configured and built.
-Netdata currently uses GNU autotools as it's primary build system.
-To build Netdata this way:
+Netdata uses CMake for configuration, and strongly prefers the use of an external build directory.
+To configure and build Netdata:

 Configure options